Productivity + Goal Setting For the New Year

 Can I be real for a second?
 I’m learning to balance planning and execution.
 It’s a balancing act to know how much to plan and how much to “go with the flow” and just get it done.
 I’m nowhere near being a perfectionist, but I want things to go well as if I planned them well in advance even if I didn’t.
 This goes back to being in college and doing an assignment at the last minute just because I knew I could do just well enough even if I should have spent more time on it.
 This year I’ve been trying to break that “last minute but, it’s ok” habit.

-This year has gone by quickly, the summer is basically over and now it’s time to prefer for the 4th quarter of the year and which also means 1st quarter 2017 will be here in no time.
+This year is going by quickly, the summer is basically over and now it’s time to prefer for the 4th quarter of the year and which also means first quarter will be here in no time.
 There's no need to panic and rush through planning next year but now is the perfect time to reassess how things have gone this year and how to crush your goals in the next.

 I’ll be honest.
-I didn’t make an extensive goal list for 2016.
+I didn’t make an extensive goal list for a few years ago and only until recently have a had a solid plan to move forward.
 I had things that I wanted to accomplish but didn't make a solid plan.
 I wasn’t thinking too far ahead with TBH and I certainly didn’t think that I would become super motivated to push forward with my brands and help others with theirs.
 Now that I know that my brands are here to stay, I have to plan that way otherwise I’ll be floating in the wind and getting left by brands who wrote their visions ahead of time.

 It is an extra step of a successful blog to plan as far ahead as possible.
-A blueprint for 2017 is a good start and then once time goes along, to start mapping out 2018 and 2019.
+A blueprint for this year is a good start and then once time goes along, to start mapping out the next few years.
 Many bloggers think that just having blog posts planned is enough and that’s a scary way to think.
 That’s like a new mother thinking that just milk is enough for her baby and not any of the other things like diapers, clothes or a crib.

-I started TBH almost exactly 4 months ago (now over a year: April 2016!).
-In that short amount of time, things have changed drastically.
-The things I have planned for 2017 are big and to be quite honest, scary.
-I’m holding onto faith that I can actually accomplish the things I want to during the next year.
+I started TBH in April 2016 and in that short amount of time, things have changed drastically.
+The things I planned for 2017 are big and to be quite honest, scary.
+I’m holding onto faith that I can actually accomplish the things I want to during the next few year.

 Here’s how I got started with the process: